 The wines were tasted blind and there was little doubt that one was inferior.
 There were other differences too, such as the colour of the Penfolds name being slightly different, the label edges a little too sharp, the laser etching very faint, and the quality of the paper inferior.

 The lessons are clear for wine producers.
-When entering an emerging market, a relationship with a good distributor with local contacts is essential as is following the advice of Wine Australia and registering the trademark in that country.
+When entering an emerging market, a relationship with a good distributor and local contacts is essential, as is following the advice of Wine Australia and registering your trademark in that country.